 When the right procedures are followed, the results of a DNA test can be as accurate as 99%.
-Therefore, a DNA test can reveal whether a man is the father of a child or not.
+Therefore, a paternity test utah, for example, can reveal whether a man is the father of a child or not.

 How Much Does DNA Testing Cost